christian-blum/ESP32-Key-Debouncer/README.md

 Call one of these early in your setup() function.
-You don't _have_ to, strictly speaking, because it is done automagically for you when you create your first instance and call its `begin()` method, but if you want control and want to be able to choose the timer, do it in `setup()`.
-The default timer for the ESP32 is `3`, but you can use any available timer.
+You don't _have_ to, strictly speaking, because it is done automagically for you when you create your first instance and call its `begin()` method, but if you want control and want to be able to choose the timer, do it in `setup()` (be sure to check the return value: true indicates that all went well, and false that it didn't).
+The default timer for most ESP32 variants is `3`, but you can use any available timer.
 The ESP32 has four of them, numbered 0 to 3.
-The ESP8266 only has two, and the first timer is needed for wifi so you'll probably want to use timer `1`.
+The ESP8266 (and some ESP32 variants) only has two, and the first timer is needed for wifi so you'll probably want to use timer `1`.
 This is also the default.

 Return value: `true` if all went well, `false` if not.